OSG Support for COVID-19 Research

 - Proactive consultation and facilitation for quickly scaling up and automating workloads with up to thousands of concurrently-running jobs.

-- Access to computing capacity through the OSG Connect service, which provides a batch system submit environment based on HTCondor (allowing up to millions of jobs submitted via a single submit file).
-The OSG aggregates about 100 clusters across the US and COVID-19 research could access tens of thousands of cores through this mechanism.
-The OSG also provides a CDN for distributing data to jobs.
+- Access to significant computing capacity through the OSG Connect service, which provides a batch system submit environment based on HTCondor (allowing up to millions of jobs submitted via a simple submit file).
+The OSG aggregates more than 100 clusters across the US, and COVID-19 projects have concurrently accessed tens of thousands of cores through this mechanism.

 COVID-19 researchers can access OSG through the Open Science Pool (e.g., the “